The Courageous: Premiere

 The Courageous premiered at the Toronto International Film Festival on 9 September 2024.
 The film was released in Montreal and Québec City on 11 April 2025, following a release in Toronto on 18 April.
-The film is set to be released in UK and Irish cinemas on Summer 2025.
+The film was additionally released in UK and Irish cinemas in September 2025.

 Distribution

 On 13 February 2025, MetFilm acquired the international sales for the film, as well as the UK and Irish distribution rights to the film.
 On 6 March 2025, New Mountain Films acquired the Canadian distribution rights to the film.

 Reception

 Louisa Moore of Screen Zealots wrote "This is a poignant story about inequality and socioeconomic challenges that single parents often face, especially as they exist in a world that makes it nearly impossible to get a leg up.
 The story challenges perceptions of motherhood and morality, too".